US Stocks Rise On Rate Hopes As Gold Hits Record High - UrduPoint

 US Stocks Rise On Rate Hopes As Gold Hits Record High

-London, (UrduPoint / Pakistan Point News - 6th Mar, 2024) US and European stock markets rose on Wednesday and gold hit a record high as the Federal Reserve kept alive expectations of rate cuts later this year and the British government unveiled a pro-growth budget.
+New York, (UrduPoint / Pakistan Point News - 7th Mar, 2024) US and European stock markets rose Wednesday and gold hit a record high as the Federal Reserve kept alive expectations of rate cuts later this year and the British government unveiled a pro-growth budget.

-In volatile trading, gold touched 2,150, well above its previous high of $2,141.79 as expectations of lower interests rates hurt the dollar.
+In volatile trading, gold exceeded its previous high of $2,141.79 as expectations of lower interest rates hurt the dollar.

 US stocks had slipped earlier this week as investors locked in profits ahead of Wednesday's congressional testimony of Fed chief Jerome Powell.